Your top 5 marketing priorities for 2018

 Emotional branding refers to creating a bond between your brand and your customer’s needs, desires, aspirations and moods.
 The concept has existed since soap ads were appealing to homemakers’ desire for a brighter future.
 What’s new is that social media influencers and mobile-only content consumption now can have a much greater impact than TV ads.

 To emphasize how important an emotional brand connection can be in your upcoming marketing strategy here is a personal story.
 My daughter’s school basketball team has for many years sold oranges to raise money for tournaments.
 The sales process has always been cumbersome for most players and parents.
-Being an entrepreneurial family, we decided to try selling another product—an organic granola gift box from
+Being an entrepreneurial family, we decided to try selling another product—an organic granola gift box from Montreal-based Oatbox.

 Since we’ve been eating and loving their tasty breakfast granola for years, my daughter had no problem selling the company’s unique value proposition to parents, colleagues and neighbours.
-It took her less than five hours to
+It took her less than five hours to sell-out of boxes.
+She was emotionally connected with the brand and now the school may replace oranges with Oatbox gift boxes next year.
+She uncovered a new customer segment for the company.

 Tip: Collect customer feedback about their emotional connection to your brand and share them on social media, blog posts and employee interactions.
 Emotion should be an integral part of your branding strategy!